a5892731/Python_learning/read_me.txt

-In this project you will find a practice exercises fron: https://www.practicepython.org/
+In this project you will find a practice exercises from: https://www.practicepython.org/